eregs/regulations-core/README.md

 * mock - makes constructing mock objects/functions easy
 * nose - A pluggable test runner
 * pyelasticsearch - required if using Elastic Search
-* pylint - while not strictly required, we offer it as a part of buildout
+* flake8 - while not strictly required, we try to meet its standards
 * pysolr - required if using solr as a search backend
 * south - Django's migration helper.
 Needed if using Django Models for storage